prideout/lava/README.md

 ## Internal code style

 The code is vertically compact, but no single line should be longer than 100 characters.
-All public-facing Lava types live in the `par` namespace and there are no nested namespaces.
+All public-facing Lava types live in the `par` namespace.

 For `#include`, always use angle brackets unless including a private header that lives in the same directory.
 Includes are arranged in blocks, where each block is an alphabetized list of headers.
 The